adiwg/mdEditor-doc/reference/import-window/clear-cache.md

 ---

-When importing metadata records to mdEditor there are times when completely clearing the browser cache can be helpful.
+When importing metadata records to mdEditor there are times when completely clearing the editor storage cache can be helpful.
 If your import is replacing items of each type (<span class="md-panel">Metadata Record</span>, <span class="md-panel">Contact</span>, and <span class="md-panel">Dictionary</span>) mdEditor will effectively be clearing browser cache for you.
 In other instances, you may need to do this yourself.

 To do this, go to the Settings page pictured below.